 10. Leave copies of itinerary and passport with friends: Leave copies of your itinerary, hotel contact details with family or some friend, so you can be contacted in case of an emergency.

 Last, but not the least, make sure you get a good travel insurance cover before you go, as medicare expenses can be extremely high in other countries.
+To have a truly hassle-free travel experience, choose from our range of overseas travel insurance plans.

 Based on your own travel experiences, if you have any useful travel tips, do share them with us in the comments below!